 - “brake-checking” the tailing driver (slamming on the brakes with no valid reason)

-The determination of accident liability is straightforward if none of these scenarios (or a similar one) exist, and it ensures quick resolution of one of the two major legal issues in a rear-end collision case.
+The determination of accident liability is straightforward if none of these scenarios (or a similar one) exists, and it ensures quick resolution of one of the two major legal issues in a rear-end collision case.
 The calculation of damages is the second remaining issue to be handled.
 At this point, things can get tricky and complicated, especially the handling of injury compensation.

 Obtaining Compensation For Damages After a Rear-End Collision